 Snowman is the last human in a post-apocalyptic world, and he is mourning the death of Crake, his best friend, and Oryx, the woman they both loved.
 This is both an unforgettable love story and a frightening look into the future, even though that future will look very familiar to many of Atwood’s readers.

-After a plague wipes out most humans, the survivors include Toby, Snowman, Amanda, Ivory Bill, and Zeb, who each have their own stories that contribute to this fantastic story.
-It is unpredictable, chilling, and even funny at times, and it is a story that no reader will ever forget.
+After a plague wipes out most humans, the survivors include Toby, Snowman, Amanda, Ivory Bill, and Zeb, who each have their own stories that contribute to this fantastic tale.
+It is unpredictable, chilling, and even funny at times.

 2. The Handmaid’s Tale